tenzir/tenzir/web/docs/understand/operators/transformations/replace.md

 ### `<extractor=operand>`

-The assignment consists of an `extractor` that describe match existing fields and `operand` that defines the new field value.
+The assignment consists of an `extractor` that matches against existing fields and an `operand` that defines the new field value.

 If `field` does not exist in the input, the operator degenerates to [`pass`](pass.md).